 "I have no desire to watch myself as James Bond because it's just never good enough.
-It's a horrible feeling — Pierce Brosnan, 2014
+It's a horrible feeling" — Pierce Brosnan, 2014

-For all of Pierce Brosnan's appeal to the masses, I consider Bond’s characterisation to be a commercial success but an artistic failure.
+For all of Pierce Brosnan's appeal to the masses, I consider his characterisation of Bond to be a commercial success but an artistic failure.
 He was a crowd-pleaser.
 After the darkness of Dalton and the six-year gap between Bond films, Brosnan played it how the audiences wanted it — the 'greatest hits' package — a bucketful of Moore, a ladleful of Connery, with the slightest sprinkling of Dalton.

 In 1986, Brosnan was signed up to replace an ageing Roger Moore as James Bond in The Living Daylights.
 Contrary to popular belief, Timothy Dalton was Bond producer Cubby Broccoli's first choice to play 007 in Daylights, not Pierce Brosnan.
-In fact, Broccoli had Dalton in his sights ever since the 1960s.
+Broccoli had Dalton in his sights ever since the 1960s.

 Dalton was busy filming Brenda Starr; Brosnan was signed; Brosnan was then pulled back into Remington Steele (thank you, Brandon Tartikoff); Dalton became available again.

-With the chance to play Bond also came the opportunity to do something different and reinvent the role, just as Roger Moore and Timothy Dalton had done before him, and just as Daniel Craig has done since.
+With the chance to play Bond also came the opportunity to do something different and reinvent the role, just as Roger Moore and Timothy Dalton had done before him and just as Daniel Craig has done since.
 Hell, even George Lazenby made the role his own, and he wasn't even an actor.
 Brosnan didn't seem to have the balls and talent to do so and played it safe.

-It's frustrating because, as much as I criticise Brosnan's acting ability, he has shown promise in other films, see: The November Man (2014) and The Foreigner (2017).
-Yet he struggles in the Bond scenes requiring some substance, see: the confrontations with Elektra King and M in The World Is Not Enough and Die Another Day, respectively.
+It's frustrating because as much as I criticise Brosnan's acting ability, he has shown promise in other films, see: The November Man (2014) and The Foreigner (2017).
+Yet he struggles in the Bond scenes requiring some substance; see: the confrontations with Elektra King and M in The World Is Not Enough and Die Another Day, respectively.

 In 1997, Brosnan was back as Bond in Tomorrow Never Dies and in better shape; he was more muscular and had hair at a much more acceptable length.
-With his second film came an increase in his confidence in the role, but unfortunately also an increase in smugness, smarminess and cockiness.
+With his second film came an increase in his confidence in the role, but unfortunately, also an increase in smugness, smarminess and cockiness.
 Pierce Brosnan's Bond was smug, smarmy and cocky in a way Sean Connery's and Roger Moore's Bonds never were.

-It was quite clear in which direction Brosnan wanted to take the role: Roger Connery.
-Although whereas Roger Moore was effortlessly suave and oozed charm, Brosnan didn't.
+It was pretty clear in which direction Brosnan wanted to take the role: Roger Connery.
+Whereas Roger Moore was effortlessly suave and oozed charm, Brosnan didn't.
 His portrayal of Bond became forced and contrived.
 He tries too hard.
-His desperate attempts to be as cool as these two giants of Bond often descended into parody —in the pre-titles 'Swiss banker' sequence from The World Is Not Enough, Brosnan's impersonations of Connery and Moore are nauseating.
+His desperate attempts to be as cool as these two giants of Bond often descended into parody.
+In the pre-titles 'Swiss banker' sequence from The World Is Not Enough, Brosnan's impersonations of Connery and Moore are nauseating.

 People say he had lousy scripts and directors, and this is true.
 Yet his films were tailored for his portrayal of Bond, just like they were for Roger Moore, Timothy Dalton and Daniel Craig.
-By his fourth and final Bond film in 2002, Die Another Day, Bond has lost its way and all credibility.
+By the time of his fourth and final Bond film in 2002, Die Another Day, Bond had lost its way and all credibility.
 Had Brosnan taken the role by the scruff of the neck from the outset, then maybe we wouldn't have been subjected to this monstrosity of a film in quite the same way.